rentruewang/mind/intelligence/problem.md

 - Algorithm exams / inventing an algorithm
   Find similar problem (retrieval)
-  Using known problems and the simlar problem as a stepping stone, and try to transform the problem (assemble) Simulate the running of the algorithm (simulation) Analyze the structural property of the problem, e.g. Z-order curve is recursive (simulation / pattern / assemble)
+  Find special case, and then do induction (simplify / assemble / verify) Using known problems and the simlar problem as a stepping stone, and try to transform the problem (assemble) Simulate the running of the algorithm (simulation) Analyze the structural property of the problem, e.g. Z-order curve is recursive (simulation / pattern / assemble)